Main Assembly Lathe

 Many of my customers enjoy the ability to be able to play and hang out while I’m working on something for them.
 One rule to be aware of…that’s great that you recently purchased that jump cue but learning to use it on my pool table is simply not something you do.
 I’m originally from Windsor, Ontario if you are wondering why the Canadian flag is here on the wall.

 Here is Ryan putting the perfect taper on carefully aged shafts, he is the man to thank for why they are so straight.
-I think he throws more away then he lets come into the shop to become shafts…hey buddy do you know how much that wood costs me?
+I think he throws more away than he lets make their way into cues…hey buddy…do you know how much that wood costs me?
 Grrrrr…..